Skip to content

 ❓ Frequently Asked Questions

 SCATHA is operated by United States.
 It is catalogued by the U.S. Space Surveillance Network under NORAD ID 11256.
-You can track SCATHA in real time on Orbital Radar’s live tracker.
+You can track SCATHA in real time on Orbital Radar’s live tracker or browse all operators in the operator directory.

 SCATHA travels at approximately 11,116 km/h (6,907 mph) — roughly 3.09 km/s.
 It completes 1.02 orbits per day, meaning the crew or instruments aboard (if any) would experience approximately 2 sunrises and sunsets every 24 hours.